teamhanko/hanko/README.md

 **That's where Hanko comes in:**

 With Hanko, your users will be guided to login to your apps with passkeys and biometrics instead of passwords.
-On devices that do not support passkeys, or for the first-time login on a new device where no passkey is available, email passcodes or passwords (otional) can be used.
+On devices that do not support passkeys, or for the first-time login on a new device where no passkey is available, email passcodes or passwords (optional) can be used.
 But directly after, the user is always guided to create a passkey.

 - A polished, passwordless user experience with optional password authentication to make sure your users won't feel lost
 - A slick Hanko web component makes integrating the Hanko login experience into your app possible with just two lines of code
 - All edge cases are handled that normally will keep you busy much longer than you would like (e.g., account recovery, unsupported devices, multi-language UI & emails)

-**Build your future-proof web app login in just 5 minutes – with two lines of code – and never look back.**
+**Build your passkey login in just 5 minutes – with two lines of code – and never look back.**

 # Roadmap
 This project is in **Beta** and may still have critical bugs.
 Leave a star, join our [Slack community](https://www.hanko.io/community), or sign up to our [newsletter](https://www.hanko.io/updates) to follow the development.
-A brief overview of our current roadmap:
+Here's a brief overview of our current roadmap:
  - [x] Passkeys
  - [x] Passcodes
  - [x] Passwords
- - [x] JWTs
+ - [x] JWT issuing
  - [x] Admin API
  - [x] Hanko web component (hanko-js)
+ - [x] ***Hanko Beta Release***
  - [ ] Custom CSS
+ - [ ] Mobile app support
+ - [ ] Events / Audit logs API
+ - [ ] ***Hanko 1.0 Release***
  - [ ] 2FA with TOTP and FIDO Security Keys
- - [ ] Events / Audit logs API
+ - [ ] Sign in with Google/Apple/GitHub

 # Community
-Join our [Slack community](https://www.hanko.io/community) if you have any questions about Hanko or just want to chat about authentication, identity, or life in general.
+Join our [Slack community](https://www.hanko.io/community) if you have any questions about Hanko or just want to chat about passkeys, authentication, identity, or life in general.
+You can also [follow us on Twitter](https://twitter.com/hanko_io) or just [reach out via email](https://www.hanko.io/contact).

 # Quickstart
 To try out hanko you can use docker-compose.
 First you need to clone this repository with: